-This post was last updated on December 4, 2009!
+This post is roughly 14 years old; originally published on December 4, 2009!
 The information presented here may be out of date and inaccurate.

 A while back I released a script that rips a DVD to MPEG-2 PS allowing the user to select one audio stream and one subtitle stream.
 Optionally the video can be requantised, using M2VRequantiser and an ISO image created.
 If creating an ISO image the chapters are also preserved from the original DVD.
 You can see the original post below.